-I first played Half-Life in 1998 and played it again over the last month for a series of livestreams on Twitch.
-It’s been 19 years since the game was released, and what I experienced in 2017 made me reassess the game.
+I first played Half-Life in 1998 and played it again recently for a series of livestreams on Twitch.
+It’s been 20 years since the game was released, and what I experienced so many years later made me reassess the game.
 It’s a chaotic, if sometimes sloppy, masterpiece.

 Half-Life follows Gordon Freeman, a physicist who works at the Black Mesa Research Facility in New Mexico.
 The formative first person shooter pushed a genre known for shootouts into a paradigm that melded seamless story and great gunplay.
 The game opens with a tram ride into the complex.
 This intro subdued and helps players identify with Gordon.
 Then the shooting kicks in.

 Half-Life both subverts and embraces first person shooter tropes from the 1990s.
 Gordon is deliberately not a space marine but a nerdy everyman.
 Levels are not just abstract corridors or puzzle boxes with keys to find; they are detailed approximations of real space.
 They’re office complexes, flooded basements, and cafeterias.
 Black Mesa feels like a place you might find in the real world.
 But Half-Life is also a natural extension of games like 1996’s Quake.
 Half-Life’s engine, GoldSrc, is a modified version of the Quake engine.
 The newer game’s various subversions are constructed into a sly gameplay package of circle-strafing a shotgun blasts.